Are you looking for the Top Things To Do In Paris!

 a park would do me good.

 After a quick Google search for a trail, Luxembourg Garden popped up.
 So I checked it out.

 Don’t wait as long as I did.
 Make sure to add Luxembourg Garden to your Paris itinerary on your

 next visit – you will not be disappointed.

 History of Luxembourg Garden

-Paris is one of my favorite bleisure destinations (where you combine business and leisure in one trip).
-So when you’re in the City of Light – for business, leisure or both – add the Luxembourg Garden to your one-day itinerary in Paris.
+Paris is one of my favorite leisure destinations (where you combine business and leisure in one trip).
+So when you’re in the City of Light – for business, leisure, or both – add the Luxembourg Garden to your one-day itinerary in Paris.